Tackling nuisance calls and messages

 We also have an ongoing monitoring and enforcement investigation programme into the harm caused by abandoned and silent calls, and publish updates on our formal enforcement work in the Competition and Consumer Enforcement Bulletin.

-Ofcom has established a Memorandum of Understanding with nine major communications providers.
+Ofcom has established a Memorandum of Understanding with major communications providers.
 This sets out a framework for voluntary co-operation on technical measures between the participating organisations, including how they will work together to achieve the common goal of reducing the impact of unlawful nuisance calls on consumers.